 Summary and Final Recommendations: How to Prevent Falls in the Bathroom

-As someone older, you need to be aware of the consequences that can come from a fall.
+As someone older, you need to be aware of the consequences of a fall.
 While you shouldn’t let it deter you from moving around freely and being active, you should be aware of some things that you should be doing to prevent it.

 Whether you are looking for tips for yourself or you are a caregiver looking to enhance the safety of your client, there are various things that you can do to minimize falls in the bathroom.